nathan-fiscaletti/oembed-github/README.md

 ### Install via your WordPress website

+> Note: This plugin is not yet available on the WordPress repository.
+These instructions are for once it has been approved.

 1. Visit ‘Plugins > Add New’
 2. Search for ‘oembed-github’
 3. Activate oEmbed Github from your Plugins page.